 This page is intended for those districts which have been issued a finding of noncompliance and will be completing a Complaint CAP.

-- On the Dashboard, scroll down to the Task Overview.
-Using the filters as needed, narrow your tasks, and click on the Activity link column to see the applicable Complaint CAP.
+- On the Dashboard, scroll down to the Tasks Overview Use the filters, as needed, to narrow tasks, and select the link in the Activity column to open the Complaint CAP.

-- Click the Search link in the upper right-hand corner of the page.
-Using the search function, choose what kind of work you would like to search for (Monitoring will show Complaint CAPs) and filter the search results accordingly to access the applicable Complaint CAP.
+- On the Dashboard, select the Search link in the upper right-hand corner of the page.
+Using the search function, choose Monitoring.
+Filter the search results by selecting Complaint CAPs.
+Next, search for the specific CAP.

-Once you access your Complaint CAP, work with your review and analysis process (RAP) team to complete the CAP.
-When writing a CAP, districts should include as many details as possible about:
+Next, work with the review and analysis process (RAP) team to complete the Complaint CAP.
+When writing a CAP, include as many details as possible about:

 - The exact activities that will be performed